 Living expenses in France are quite affordable, with reasonable rent on accommodation, plenty of student discounts and free events to keep you entertained on any budget.

 Burgundy School of Business runs different fundraising projects with profit and non-profit organisations to further support international students in their studies at BSB.
-For the September 2022 intake, BSB offers over 70 scholarships of either a 50% or 25% reduction in the first year of tuition for talented students coming from all around the world.
+For the September 2024 intake, we are offering the following financial aid to our international applicants: